BobBowles/MovieList/README.txt

 adding, editing, and deleting records.

-In addition to flat lists of media, support is provided to group the media into 'series' in a shallow tree structure.
+In addition to flat lists of media, support is provided to group the media into 'series' in an arbitrarily deep tree structure.

 Installation
 ============

-For Version 1.1 the only supported platform is Linux.
+For Versions up to 1.3 the only supported platform is Linux.
 It *should* work with Mac, but I do not have a Mac available for verifying the port.

-The port to Windows is not possible at present (May 2013) because the Python-gi libraries are not available for that platform (it *may* be possible to back-port to Python 2.7 and use PyGTK instead).
+The port to Windows is not possible at present (July 2013) because the Python-gi libraries are not available for that platform (it *may* be possible to back-port to Python 2.7 and use PyGTK instead - I have not tried it and don't plan to anytime soon).

 System Requirements:
 --------------------